 3. Sponsored Posts

-My next biggest source of income is sponsored posts or, which is like a blog version of a print advertorial.
+My next biggest source of income is sponsored posts, which is like a blog version of a print advertorial.

 Sponsored posts get a bad rep because, if done poorly, they can feel really disingenuous, but that’s why I (and a lot of blogs I follow) don’t tend to do too many of them.